-Indian Peaks Wilderness, and some of the tallest peaks in Colorado, make this a lovely hike for all seasons.
+Discover an old stone guarry where large sandstone slabs have been rearranged into an outdoor folks.
+Bring a picnic to fully on Bluebell Road, then take and some of the tallest peaks in Colorado, make this a lovely hike for all seasons.
 You can return the way you came, or make it a loop on the Ute Trail.
 Directions: Use Google Maps for navigation to parking at "Realization Point."
 Cars not registered in Boulder County must pay a \$5 parking fee at the parking lot.
-Rattlesnake Gulch Trail